apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 Set-up credentials
 """"""""""""""""""

-You can configure the credentiaps in three ways:
+You can configure the credentials in three ways:

 * By default, Application Default Credentials (ADC) is used obtain credentials.
 * ``gcp_key_path`` option in ``backend_kwargs`` option - allows you to configure authorizations with a service account stored in local file.